Floofies/cdaTemplate/README.md

 `elemPerPage`|Number|The number of elements to include per-page.
 `error`|Function|The Callback to execute if template loading was not successful.
 Errors output into the destination element if not set.
 `errorMessage`|String|The error message to output into the destination element.
+(Not used if `error` is set) `multiDest`|Boolean|Inserts the templates into multiple elements matching the `destinationSelector`.
+(Only the first match is used otherwise)
-(Not used if `error` is set) `overwriteCache`|Boolean|Forces a the template to load from it's original location instead of the cache.
+`overwriteCache`|Boolean|Forces a the template to load from it's original location instead of the cache.
 `paged`|Boolean|Enables pagination.
 `pageNo`|Number|The page number to start at.